 Granulated Sugar: A natural exfoliant that doesn’t dry your skin out like salt scrubs and is gentler on your skin than some of the traditional exfoliants.
 There aren’t any nifty emotional benefits being debated, but it dissolves well in the shower, so it won’t make a mess or clog your drain’s hair filter.
 When added to a glycerin soap and bath whip, then whipped, it has such a neat texture, which is why the sugar scrubs are my favorite.

 Ground Apricot: Finely ground apricot is great in facial and body scrubs because it exfoliates so well.
 It can generally be too harsh for sensitive skin, but “normal” skin types may see improvement with wrinkles and skin tone.
-The apricot that I use is so finely ground that it is a lot safer to use than the traditional, even with sensitive skin.
+Any exfoliating product should be used as recommended by your physician or as directed on the instruction label.
+You only want to exfoliate the dead skin, so if you use a scrub too often, you’re actually damaging that beautiful, fresh skin that you just brought to the surface when you last exfoliated!

 Juniper Berries Essential Oil: It is believed to help with pain, inflammation, GI issues, and is non-sensitizing.